York, Newcastle and Berwick Railway: First branches

 The Newcastle and Berwick Railway had obtained authorisation for a Kelso branch.
 It was to run from Tweedmouth, immediately south of the River Tweed near Berwick, to Kelso but strenuous objections from the Duke of Roxburghe prevented the intended approach to the town, and the terminus was at Sprouston, 4 mi short, instead.

 Contracts were let in 1847.
 There were four significant viaducts on the line.
 The one over the River Till, ten miles from Tweedmouth, was incomplete at the time of the inspection by Captain H. G. Wynne, the Board of Trade Inspecting Officer, but he agreed to opening over a single line at very limited speed.
 The line opened from a junction at Tweedmouth to Sprouston, some distance short of Kelso, on 27 July 1849.
-On 1 June 1851 the line was extended to Mellendene Farm, about halfway from Sprouston to Kelso, joining end on with the North British Railway branch there, although the NBR trains did not extend east of Kelso itself.
+On 1 June 1851 the line was extended to Mellendene Farm, about halfway from Sprouston to Kelso, joining end on with the North British Railway (NBR) branch there, although the NBR trains did not extend east of Kelso itself.
 Even now the Kelso station was inconveniently located south of the Tweed there, due to the Duke of Roxburghe's opposition.

 A through route existed from Tweedmouth to St Boswells on what became the Waverley Route and through running was originally contemplated.
-However except for a Sunday train in the twentieth century, this was never done, and indeed the timetables east and west of Kelso were not coordinated so that no useful connection for passengers was available there.
+However except for a Sunday train in the 20th century, this was never done, and indeed the timetables east and west of Kelso were not coordinated so that no useful connection for passengers was available there.
 The Tweedmouth junction faced south, so that Berwick to Kelso trains had to reverse there.